dcunited001/dcunited001.github.io/_posts/2018-03-07-semioteleological-revolution-a-sociophysical-phase-change.md

   context/frame)
   - deviation from a single consensus reality
     - for an individual, for small/large groups of people
-  - multiple acceptable consensus realitiess
+  - multiple acceptable consensus realities
   - gradual psychosocial migration of a group from one consensus reality to another
     - calculated socioepistemological migration conceived as coldly as